Segunda Caida

 He's not wrong.
 Rey finally makes a little run by getting a boot up in the corner, but he overshoots an ambitious two rope split legged moonsault.
 Even Dusty has to point out on commentary that Misterio got like none of it.
 Rey has a couple nice rana roll ups, but it just makes more want to see more of Ultimo's awesome video game offense.
 And boy do I ever get my wish.
 Rey goes for a huge springboard rana, but Ultimo catches it, bounces him off the top rope, and then absolutely PLANTS Rey with a sitout powerbomb.
 It finishes the match, and looked like something that should have DEFINITELY finished the match.

-Nick Patrick vs. Chris Jericho
+2. Nick Patrick vs. Chris Jericho

 ER: Goddamn this match rules.
 This makes me so pissed that we didn't get a run of Nick Patrick as a worker during this era WCW.
 He's like a god tier Danny McBride character in this match, just a magnificent stooge who genuinely looked like a better worker here than half of the active roster (and WCW had an impressive as hell roster).
 This match is brilliant.
 Jericho has one arm tied behind his back, and they work a fantastic match not only based around Jericho with one good arm, but Patrick doing mean offense to a guy with one arm while also convincingly taking a beating from that same man.
 Both guys' offense looks really good in this, Jericho pulling out a really impressive performance with use of only one arm, breaking out with a cool kick combo, a big leaping shoulderblock, actually some pretty impressive stuff with your body balance thrown off.
 But Nick Patrick is a real marvel here.
 He works like a great Memphis worker, throwing nice submarine angle uppercut right hands and fast excellently worked left jabs.
 He has as many doofus stooge faces as John Tatum, and any wrestler who tips the Tatum Scales for me is going to immediately be a guy who I champion.
 Patrick is not only a great bumper, he's able to take great bumps while conveying a guy who isn't someone who should be taking bumps.

 I remember seeing an interview with Martin Landau about his wonderful performance in Ed Wood, where he talked about how seriously he took the role of Bela Lugosi; how he thought Lugosi was a true legend who he wanted to honor, so much that he thought out each aspect of the character in detailed fashion.
-And he talked about the crazy method depths he went to properly capture Bela, down to the fact that he didn't just want to do an accurate Romania accent, he wanted to do an accent of a Romanian man who was insecure about his accent negatively affecting his career.
+And he talked about the crazy method depths he went to properly capture Bela, down to the fact that he didn't just want to do an accurate Romanian accent, he wanted to do an accent of a Romanian man who was insecure about his accent negatively affecting his career.
 Nick Patrick seems to understand his role in this match as well as Landau knew what tone to use to play Lugosi.
-Nick Patrick brawled like Windham and stooged like Tatum, it's something I'm going to be impressed as hell by.
+Nick Patrick brawled like Windham and stooged like Tatum, and that's something I'm going to be impressed as hell by.
 Patrick uses the setting really well, brawling to the floor, hitting a cool ring post bump into a ring post joining two rings, setting up a spot where Jericho missed a punch and decked the ring post (Jericho played into all these transition spots GREAT), Patrick found cool ways to take this match into a couple rings and show off to several sides of the arena.
 That's an AMAZING skill.
 Patrick throws a ton of great punches throughout, great quick jabs, and then to show you how much of a rebel badass he is Nick Patrick does the Curt Hennig rolling neck snap!
 Patrick even takes a back drop bump, with Jericho setting it up impressively for a guy with one arm.
 This match was an absolute blast, I can't believe it isn't some kind of cult favorite.
 It's really great.
 Patrick is a legend and there's no sign that he'd even worked a match in the prior decade, and then he turns in this incredible performance??
 I would have this super high on a 1996 MOTY List, as ridiculous as that sounds.
 Not just a superior gimmick match, but a superior pro wrestling match.

-Giant vs. Jeff Jarrett
+3. Giant vs. Jeff Jarrett

 ER: This was pretty great, a cool bout derailed by a Crow Sting appearance that should have pissed off Jarrett and Giant.
 This match felt like a cool Coliseum Video hidden gem, like a cool Doink vs. Giant Gonzalez match that you've never heard anyone talk about.
 Giant was really quick and had different movement than when he was older and slower, so it was cool to see him throw a hard lariat with a lot more lunge.
 Jarrett bumped nice for him but also made sure his own shots looked good, and I like seeing the kind of shots in David/Goliath matches where the smaller guy jumps up for corner 10 count punches but gets shoved off, bumping backwards, and these two do a great version of that.
 Sting comes out and walks around the rafters, and Jarrett and Giant have to continue showing interest while literally the entire crowd is now watching Sting.
 But these two are good soldiers and this is a fun professional well worked match.
 Giant takes a big bump to the floor, and misses a big elbow drop off the middle buckle.
 He hits a hard bodyslam and this whole show can do no wrong.